omni/tokenbridge-contracts/deploy/README.md

 DEPLOYMENT_ACCOUNT_PRIVATE_KEY=67..14
 # The "gas" parameter set in every deployment/configuration transaction.
 DEPLOYMENT_GAS_LIMIT=4000000
-# The "gasPrice" parameterset in every deployment/configuration transaction on
+# The "gasPrice" parameter set in every deployment/configuration transaction on
 # both networks.
 DEPLOYMENT_GAS_PRICE=10
 # The timeout limit to wait for receipt of the deployment/configuration